GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 ## General

-A general script is one that is used for controllers, managers, and other dynamic scripts that do not provide a MonoSystem.
-These can either be preloaded by the `GameManager` in cases where they are needed across different scenes, or they may be placed into a specific scene if their functionality is limited in architectural scope.
+A general script is one that is used for controllers and other dynamic, feature restricted scripts.
+These can either be preloaded by the `ApplicationManager` in cases where they are needed across different scenes, or they may be placed into a specific scene if their functionality is limited in architectural scope.
 The general format for a `MonoBehaviour` controller, manager, or other dynamic script is as follows:

 ```csharp
 // We should try to keep our namespaces organized for readability and maintainability.